smallrye/smallrye-llm/examples/glassfish-car-booking/README.md

 This example is based on a simplified car booking application inspired from the [Java meets AI](https://www.youtube.com/watch?v=BD1MSLbs9KE) talk from [Lize Raes](https://www.linkedin.com/in/lize-raes-a8a34110/) at Devoxx Belgium 2023 with additional work from [Jean-François James](http://jefrajames.fr/).
+The original demo is from [Dmytro Liubarskyi](https://www.linkedin.com/in/dmytro-liubarskyi/).

 To test please do